Georgia DUI Attorney

 Finally, if you already have prior DUI convictions, your fourth DUI will move forward as a felony case.
 Georgia does not allow a first offense DUI for any drunk driving convictions.
 Strict GA DUI penalties can include jail time, loss of driver’s license, court fines, DUI classes, and community service.
-Plus, a DUI in Georgia cannot be expunged (removed) from your permanent criminal record in the state of Georgia.
+Plus, a DUI in cannot be expunged (removed) from your permanent criminal record in the state of Georgia.

-Georgia DUI Law – Georgia Misdemeanor DUI – Georgia Felony DUI
+Georgia DUI Law – Misdemeanor and Felony DUI

 Georgia DUI Marijuana charges are pursued if a person’s system contains traces of the active ingredient in marijuana, even if a police officer does not observe impaired driving.
 If suspected of marijuana use, a DUI blood test or urine test will be ordered and carried out.
 A marijuana breath test machine is being developed so local police can more easily measure the amount of marijuana smoked or ingested.
 As some states begin to legalize marijuana, our Georgia DUI attorneys may see more of these cases, and as always, we will be 100% prepared to successfully fight these charges.

-Copyright 2015, by Atlanta DUI lawyer William C. Head, Atlanta, GA.
-Author of books on DUI law for a quarter of a century.
+Copyright 2022, by Attorney William C. Head, author of books on DUI law for a quarter of a century.